DanielBradford/rubic/testing.md

 ## **Further Testing**

 I completed further testing by asking family and friends to use the application and give me feedback.
+For example:

+One user after testing advised the floating menu should have 'tool tips' to hint at the menu icon's function for new users.

+        commit 6935a71fd5f9fe9ce3ff555068e16d9918539781 (HEAD -> master, origin/master, origin/HEAD)
+        Author: Daniel Bradford <danielbradford@hotmail.co.uk>
+        Date:   Mon Sep 21 16:13:14 2020 +0000

-This stage of testing allowed me to understand a more realistic client/user impression of the game and guided me to altering some functionality and stylistic choices. e.g. Future password retreaval system, bigger text in places and more breathing space between elements.
+    Titles added to floating menu icons to inform user of their function when hovered over on desktop This stage of testing allowed me to understand a more realistic client/user impression of the game and guided me to altering some functionality and stylistic choices. e.g. Future password retreaval system, bigger text in places and more breathing space between elements.